 Relevant Random Content

 While you'll likely encounter the same types of monsters in similar locations, where, when, and if at all are incredibly relevant details.
 An ogre on D:3 is much scarier than the same ogre just two floors later.
-What items you get, what gods appear early enough, even which branches appear, are random.
-The dungeon layout is for the most part randomly generated, and even the non-random, handmade vaults are randomly placed (or may not appear at all).
+What items you get, what gods appear early on, even which branches appear, are random.
+The dungeon layout is for the most part randomly generated, and even the non-random, handmade vaults are randomly chosen and placed.
 This hopefully makes a roguelike addictive, not repetitive or tiresome.